Stefan Żeromski

 He also wrote under the pen names Maurycy Zych, Józef Katerla, and Stefan Iksmoreż.

 He was nominated four times for the Nobel Prize in Literature.

 Life

 Stefan Żeromski was born on 14 October 1864 at Strawczyn, near Kielce.

+Żeromski's parents died young, leaving him living in an impoverished state.
+He studied at the Kielce Municipal High School.
+He served as a tutor giving private lessons in 1888.
+In 1890, he obtained a job in Nałęczów, a spa town that attracted many intellectuals, artists and writers.

-On 2 September 1892, he married a widow, Oktawia Rodkiewiczowa, née Radziwiłłowiczówna, whom he had met at a spa in Nałęczów, co-owned by her stepfather.
+On 2 September 1892, he married a widow, Oktawia Rodkiewicz, née Radziwiłłowicz, whom he had met at a spa in Nałęczów, co-owned by her stepfather.
 One of the witnesses at the wedding was the novelist Bolesław Prus, an admirer of Oktawia's who had not been in favor of the marriage.